 Brian A. Jacobs is a former federal prosecutor who represents individuals and organizations in criminal, civil, and regulatory matters, internal investigations, employment disputes, and appeals.
 He handles cases involving a wide range of allegations, including financial fraud, accounting fraud, insider trading, antitrust violations, bribery and corruption, computer hacking, and trade-secrets theft.
 Brian's clients include public companies, banks, brokerage firms, investment funds, and their executives, including current and former CEOs and CFOs.

 Brian previously served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was Deputy Chief of Appeals.
 During his six and a half years at the U.S. Attorney’s Office, Brian led the investigations and prosecutions of federal crimes including bank, wire, mail, and securities fraud, public corruption, money laundering, obstruction of justice, embezzlement, and cybercrime.
 Brian has successfully conducted numerous jury trials, including in multiple high-profile public corruption matters and complex white-collar cases.
-In his time as a prosecutor and in private practice, he has argued more than a dozen appeals before the United States Court of Appeals for the Second Circuit, and as Deputy Chief of Appeals, he co-authored briefs and supervised oral arguments in more than 50 additional appellate cases.
+In his time as a prosecutor and in private practice, he has argued more than 20 appeals before the United States Court of Appeals for the Second Circuit, and as Deputy Chief of Appeals, he co-authored briefs and supervised oral arguments in more than 50 additional appellate cases.

-Brian has been recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in Litigation: White Collar Crime & Government Investigations, where he is described as "tremendously smart but also cool-headed with terrific judgment," "a very strong and creative lawyer" who is both a "superb writer” and “very knowledgeable on the law," and "an excellent analyst of legal issues."
+Brian has been recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in Litigation: White Collar Crime & Government Investigations, where he is described as "tremendously smart but also cool-headed with terrific judgment," "a very strong and creative lawyer" who is both a "superb writer” and “very knowledgeable on the law," a “brilliant lawyer,” and "an excellent analyst of legal issues."
 Additionally, Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys has recognized Brian as a "Future Star," and described him as “extremely intelligent, professional, knowledgeable, and personable,” “an exceptional lawyer”, and “one of the best white-collar practitioners.”
 Benchmark noted that Brian “offers superior client service and handles difficult, highly complex cases.”
+Who’s Who Legal named Brian as a Future Leader in Investigations and noted that “Brian is a tremendous lawyer.”
 In past years, Brian has been named a white collar “Rising Star” by Law360, and a "Rising Star" by the New York Law Journal, which acknowledged him for handling “an impressive roster of headline-producing cases and successful prosecutions of corruption and other criminal cases” as a federal prosecutor.

 Brian has been honored with a Burton Award for Distinguished Legal Writing for his Review of Securities & Commodities Regulation article, “How Institutional Dynamics Have Shaped Insider Trading Law.”
 Brian is the co-author of “Insider Trading” and “Securities Fraud,” two chapters in the treatise White Collar Crime: Business and Regulatory Offenses.
 Brian is also a co-author of the chapter “Responding to Subpoenas and Other Regulatory Requests” in the book Defending Corporations and Individuals in Government Investigations.
 Brian has written articles for The Review of Securities and Commodities Regulation and Practical Law, and is a regular contributor to The Insider Blog on Forbes.com.
 Brian previously served on Law360's white collar editorial advisory board.
 Brian authored a chapter entitled "Sentencing," in the treatise Defending Federal Criminal Cases – Attacking the Government's Proof.